Evidence review

 A plain-English, five-minute checklist for vetting a GLP-1 telehealth provider — price stability, accreditation, supply, and the fine print that matters.

-There are now hundreds of telehealth desks selling GLP-1 medication, and from the outside most of them look the same: a clean website, a low headline price, a promise to ship this week.
+Visit RxSpan MDThere are now hundreds of telehealth desks selling GLP-1 medication, and from the outside most of them look the same: a clean website, a low headline price, a promise to ship this week.
 The differences that actually matter are usually a click or two below the fold.
-This is the checklist we run before we score any provider on the Dose Brief board — you can run it yourself in about five minutes.
+This is the checklist we run before we score any provider on the Dose Brief ranking — you can run it yourself in about five minutes.

 1. Is the price the price?

 Start with the number, but don't stop there.
 The single most common trap in this market is the teaser rate: a low first-month price that steps up sharply once you're on the medication and least likely to switch.
 Before you sign up, find the ongoing monthly cost, not just the intro cost — and check whether there's a separate membership or consultation fee stacked on top.
+Those fees can be charged even when nothing is prescribed: Synergy Rx bills an $80 telehealth visit whether or not you receive medication, and that figure appears in none of its advertised prices — so a reader who is declined still pays.
 A desk that publishes one flat, all-in price you can plan around is worth more than a desk that leads with a cheaper number that doesn't hold.
+And check that there is a price to find at all: Oak advertises nine different "starting" figures at once and attaches a term to none of them, with its two cheapest appearing only beside a discount its own affiliate page describes as "$200 off 3-months" — none of the nine is the rate you would actually be billed — that is $200/mo for semaglutide and $250 for tirzepatide, published on the first screen of its order form.
+Three of its marketing pages also promise "Membership Fees: None" and "No subscriptions" while its own Terms say patients are charged a membership fee for a provider consult and that most prescriptions renew recurringly, which is the exact fine print this checklist exists to send you looking for.
 We dig into that dynamic in why GLP-1 prices move.
+If tirzepatide is the molecule you're after, our cheapest-tirzepatide tracker shows who's actually cheapest this cycle and flags which desks reach your state.

 2. Is it a legitimate, accredited pharmacy?

 Compounded GLP-1s are legal when they're made by a properly licensed 503A or 503B pharmacy, but the quality floor varies.
 Look for a LegitScript certification badge, a named pharmacy partner, and clear licensing information.
 If a site won't tell you who actually compounds and ships your medication, treat that as a yellow flag.
-Our companion guide, is compounded semaglutide legit?, walks through exactly what to check.
+Our companion guide, is compounded semaglutide legit?, walks through exactly what to check, and our compounded semaglutide supply page shows who's actually selling it and at what price right now.
+Most desks fail this one: of seven we read in August 2026, only two named a pharmacy at all, and Trellis Vitality was one of them — VialsRX, in Houston, disclosed in the site's own machine-readable file rather than buried.
+Note also that a certification badge is only as good as what it links to: Rehydra+ claims certification with a self-hosted image linking to a keyword search and publishes no seal identifier, which leaves the claim unverifiable rather than disproved.

 3. Brand-name or compounded — and do you have a choice?